4d/docs/website/translated_docs/es/API/Transporter.md

 #### Descripción

-The `.logFile` property contains <!-- REF #transporter.logFile.Summary -->the path of the extended log file defined (if any) for the mail connection<!-- END REF -->.
+La propiedad `.logFile` contiene <!-- REF #transporter.logFile.Summary -->la ruta del archivo de registro extendido definido (si existe) para la conexión de correo<!-- END REF -->.
 It can be relative (to the current Logs folder) or absolute.

 Unlike regular log files (enabled via the `SET DATABASE PARAMETER` command), extended log files store MIME contents of all sent mails and do not have any size limit.
 For more information about extended log files, refer to: